sffc/socketio-file-upload/README.md

     <button id="file_button">Upload File</button>

 Unfortunately, this method does not work in Firefox for security reasons.
 Read the code comments for more information.

+#### instance.submitFiles(files)

+Call this method to manually submit a `FileList` object to be uploaded over the socket.
+The argument is of type [FileList](https://developer.mozilla.org/en-US/docs/Web/API/FileList).

 #### instance.destroy()